-DWD and its WorkOne partners unveiled new workstations that contain assistive technology designed to help Hoosiers with disabilities in their search for gainful employment.
+DWD and its WorkOne partners offer workstations that contain assistive technology designed to help Hoosiers with disabilities in their search for gainful employment.
 These workstations can be found at over 20 WorkOne Career Centers throughout the state.
 WorkOne assistive technology workstations include adjustable workstations, articulating arm supports, large print keyboards, and ultra HD video magnifier.
 WorkOne team members have been participating in regular training sessions to learn new strategies for assisting individuals with disabilities in their job search.

 Click here to learn more about WorkOne assistive technology.